PRIVACY POLICY.

 To reflect changes in privacy laws, this updated Privacy Policy aims to clearly inform you of how we use your personal data, how we ensure it is kept secure and your choices about its use.
 We hope this can help you to make informed decisions when using our website or other services we provide.

-In this Privacy Policy, references to “we”, “us” and “our” refer to CAFA.
-Personal data, as defined by the GDPR, means any information which relates to a living individual who can be identified, either directly or indirectly, from this information.
+In this Privacy Policy, references to "we", "us" and "our" refer to CAFA.
+Personal data, as defined by the UK GDPR, means any information which relates to a living individual who can be identified, either directly or indirectly, from this information.
 For example, your name, email address, postal address, telephone number and other personal details.

 From time to time we will update this Privacy Policy, so we encourage you to refer back to this page regularly.
 In addition to this Privacy Policy, each service offered by us may have additional privacy provisions that are specific to the particular service.
 You will always be informed of these supplemental provisions at the time you provide your personal data.